 Matt Myers, head of the Campaign for Tobacco-Free Kids, says that the youth’s fascination with Juul and e-cigarettes could quite possibly develop into a future health catastrophe – a whole generation of young adults could become addicted to nicotine for life.

-Personal injury attorneys are preparing for a high frequency of Juul lawsuit cases & e-cigarette lawsuit cases, which are expected to begin building over the next few years.
-Juul lawsuits/e-cigarette lawsuits will range from diacetyl related injuries, smoking-related injuries, to false advertising and failure to warn consumer cases as well as an ongoing Juul lawsuit for addiction related injuries.
+Personal injury attorneys are preparing for a high frequency of Juul lawsuit cases and e-cigarette lawsuit cases, which are expected to begin building over the next few years.
+Juul lawsuits and e-cigarette lawsuits will range from diacetyl related injuries, smoking-related injuries, to false advertising and failure to warn consumer cases as well as an ongoing Juul lawsuit for addiction related injuries.

 Currently, TorHoerman Law is filing e-cigarette lawsuit cases for any individuals who e-cigarettes and, as a result, developed bronchiolitis obliterans (popcorn lung).
 If you used Juul or another e-cigarette and suffered any injury besides popcorn lung, TorHoerman Law will still take your information, though we are not filing these lawsuits at this time.

-For a free no-obligation Juul lawsuit/e-cigarette lawsuit case consultation, contact the offices of TorHoerman Law today.
+For free, no-obligation chemical exposure, Juul lawsuit, or e-cigarette lawsuit case consultations, contact the offices of TorHoerman Law today.
 One of our experienced investigation team members would be happy to discuss your potential Juul lawsuit/e-cigarette lawsuit, free of charge.

 November 30, 2018 - The FDA has warned yet another e-cigarette liquid maker for advertising products depicting food for children.
 Electric Lotus LLC, a California-based company, has been issued a warning for "advertising its e-cigarette liquids with nicotine in a way that may cause the products to resemble kid-friendly food like juice boxes and cookies."